 Step 1: Install the Code Snippet

-Copy and paste the following code snippet in the <head> tag in your website, in all pages that you want to Localize.
+Copy and paste the following code snippet between the <head> and </head> tags in your website's source code, in every page that you want to Localize.
+(If you're not a developer, send your developer a link to this page, or contact us for a product demo!)

 <script src="https://global.localizecdn.com/localize.js"></script>

-<script>!function(a){if(!a.Localize){a.Localize={};for(var e=["translate","untranslate","phrase","initialize","translatePage","setLanguage","getLanguage","detectLanguage","getAvailableLanguages","untranslatePage","bootstrap","prefetch","on","off","hideWidget","showWidget","getSourceLanguage"],t=0;t<e.length;t++)a.Localize[e[t]]=function(){}}}(window);</script>
+<script>!function(a){if(!a.Localize){a.Localize={};for(var e=["translate","untranslate","phrase","initialize","translatePage","setLanguage","getLanguage","detectLanguage","getAvailableLanguages","untranslatePage","bootstrap","prefetch","on","off","hideWidget","showWidget"],t=0;t<e.length;t++)a.Localize[e[t]]=function(){}}}(window);</script>

 <script>